chrysanthusobinna/developer-wellness-survey/README.md

 #### Google Chrome Lighthouse Audit
 In addition to HTML validation, the 404 page underwent a comprehensive performance audit using **Google Chrome Lighthouse**.
 Below are the scores achieved in key areas, along with remarks:

-- **Performance:** 86 – While there is room for improvement, this score highlights the need for optimizations to enhance the user experience and loading times.
-Strategies such as minimizing render-blocking resources and optimizing images could further improve this score.
+- **Performance:** 86 – This score reflects a solid user experience but suggests that there is room for optimization.
+Continued efforts to minimize render-blocking resources and optimize images could lead to further improvements.

 - **Accessibility:** 91 – A commendable score demonstrating strong design principles that ensure inclusivity for all users.
-The page successfully addresses many accessibility standards, but there's potential for further enhancements, like improving color contrast and keyboard navigation.
+While the page effectively addresses many accessibility standards, further enhancements could be made, such as improving color contrast and keyboard navigation.

 - **Best Practices:** 100 – An exemplary score reflecting adherence to web development best practices, ensuring security and reliability.
 This perfect score indicates a robust and secure coding methodology.

-- **SEO:** 91 – A strong score indicating effective search engine optimization strategies in place, contributing to better visibility in search engine results.
-Continued focus on refining metadata and keyword usage could push this score even higher.
+- **SEO:** 100 – A perfect score, indicating highly effective search engine optimization strategies, contributing to optimal visibility in search engine results.
+Continued attention to metadata and keyword optimization will help maintain this score.

 Here is a screenshot of the Lighthouse audit results: